Going Abroad without Going Broke

 Posted by admin in on August 27, 2015.

 So, you’ve finally arrived in Europe for the term!
 The first few days abroad are a massive rush of excitement, with touring the city, setting up living quarters, becoming familiar with the neighborhood and hitting up orientation events.
 The financial reality might hit many students when they first check their bank account.
 Oh, so ciders cost $12USD per pint here?
-And looks like I took that Holiday Sale at Harrod’s VERY seriously.
+(Want cheap drinks?
+Budapest is the way to go, with 1 euro drinks) And looks like I took that Holiday Sale at Harrod’s VERY seriously.

 Optimizing your budget abroad is crucial, especially in a foreign country where just about every activity comes with a price tag, and exchange rates fluctuate every day.
 Anticipating these changes are key to keep your account from croaking.
 Plus, there are tons of ways you can save money while abroad--if you’re smart about it!
 Here’s some Financial Survival 101- your wallet will thank you.